function61/lambda-alertmanager/README.md

   CloudWatch Events (for scheduling) and SNS (inbound alarm receiving, outbound alert delivery).
 - Acknowledge -model: each separate alarm is alerted only once until it is acknowledged from UI, even if the same alarm is submitted again.
 F.ex.
-Prometheus sends the same alert continuously until the issue is resolved, but of course you want to receive the alert only once).
+Prometheus sends the same alert continuously until the issue is resolved, but of course you want to receive the alert only once.
 - Rate limiting: if shit hits the fan and your hundreds of alarms trigger at once, you only get alerts for the first, say, 10 alarms.
 The rate limit is configurable.